Anshul619/HLD-System-Designs/src/2_AWSComponents/5_MessageBrokerServices/AmazonSQS.md

 - By default, FIFO queues support up to `300 messages per second` (300 send, receive, or delete operations per second).
 - When you batch 10 messages per operation (maximum), FIFO queues can support up to 3,000 messages per second.
 - If you require higher throughput, you can enable high throughput mode for FIFO on the Amazon SQS console.
-  - This will support up to `30,000 messages per second` with batching, or up to 3,000 messages per second without batching.
+- This will support up to `30,000 messages per second` with batching, or up to `3,000 messages per second without batching`.

 ### Exactly-Once Processing
 - `A message is delivered once and remains available until a consumer processes and deletes it`.